Want to learn the pouring technique in the privacy of your own home? Jen will come to you!

 If you want a complete starter kit with the paint, gloves, cups, stirrers, Floetrol and even canvas (although you'll need a LOT more canvases in addition to this) here is a kit.

-I've tried quite a few and by far my favorite is Pro Marine resin.
+I've tried quite a few and by far my favorite is Promise Epoxy.
 It's suitable for bar tops and outside use, and is very resistant to yellowing.
 It's also simple to use and one of the more affordable options.

 You will need to measure the resin exactly each time you use it.
 So I find these measured cups to be perfect.
 I can re-use these a few times and don't often run out.